alvinramirez/alvinramirez/README.md

 <br>

-- 🔭 I’m currently studying at 42Madrid and working on a .net core web application project. 😉
+- 🔭 I’m currently working on a .Net Core web application project. 😉

 - 👯 I’m looking forward to collaborate on new projects.